 Much like the dressing you can use store bought croutons (I love the focaccia croutons) but if you have some bread (or hamburger buns, rolls or whatever other yummy carb you might have) sitting out, making your own Homemade Herb Croutons is both easy and delish!
 I whip up a batch and store them for use over the next couple of weeks.

-Caesar Pasta Salad tastes best when using fresh parmesan cheese; you can use a powdered version if that is what you have, but the flavor of fresh parmesan really take this recipe to the next level of yum!
+Caesar Pasta Salad tastes best when using fresh parmesan cheese; you can use a powdered version if that is what you have, but the flavor of fresh parmesan really takes this recipe to the next level of yum!
 You can find fresh parmesan in the deli section at the grocery store, it grates and stores wonderfully!
 While real fresh parmesan cheese can be a bit pricey, it lasts forever in the fridge and it just a little bit goes a long way since the flavor is intense.
 You’ll definitely notice a difference using fresh cheese over powdered!

 While we do serve this as a summer main dish, you can certainly make it into the perfect potluck side dish by skipping the chicken.
 I do prefer to toss this pasta salad with dressing right before serving for maximum freshness, but surprisingly the lettuce holds up really well in this salad and if we have leftovers we enjoy it for lunch for a couple of days!